-- What is causing your patient’s severe walking restriction? (medical diagnosis, tone, coordination, pain)
+- What is causing your patient’s severe walking restriction?
+(Consider medical diagnosis, tone, coordination, pain.)

-- If your patient has an intermittent severe walking restriction how often does the restrictions Occur (days per week / weeks per month / months per year.)
+- If your patient has an intermittent severe walking restriction how often does the restrictions occur? (eg days per week / weeks per month / months per year.)
 How long does this period of restriction usually last?

 - Describe your patient’s walking ability during both good and bad periods.

-- What past treatments to improve your patient’s severe walking restriction have been trialed?
+- What past treatments to improve your patient’s severe walking restriction have been trialled?

 - Have all treatment options been exhausted?